stat/rs-accountant/README.md

 - **Dispute Ownership**: A dispute is only considered valid if the client ID on the dispute record matches the client ID of the original transaction being disputed.
 This prevents one client from being able to dispute another client's transactions.

-- **Missing Amount Handling**: Transactions that should have an amount but don't (deposits/withdrawals) are silently ignored rather than causing errors.
+- **Missing Amount Handling**: Transactions that should have an amount but don't (deposits/withdrawals) are silently ignored.

 - **Invalid Reference Handling**: Dispute, resolve, and chargeback transactions that reference non-existent transaction IDs are ignored.